-In matters where a hearing is not required (Track 3 cases), a final investigation report will be provided to the Parties along with a notice of investigation outcome.
+In matters where a hearing is not required (Track 3 cases)13, a final investigation report will be provided to the Parties along with a notice of investigation outcome.
 The final investigation report will include a summary of the allegations, the investigation process, the Preponderance of the Evidence standard, a detailed description of the evidence considered, analysis of the evidence including relevant credibility evaluations, and appropriate findings.
 Relevant exhibits and documents will be attached to the written report.
-The final investigation report will be attached to a notice of investigation outcome.
+The final investigation report will be attached to a notice of investigation outcome and include the following: a summary of the allegations and the investigative process, that the Preponderance of the Evidence standard was employed, a summary of the findings of fact, a determination as to whether the Nondiscrimination Policy was violated, and if so, any Remedies to be afforded to the Complainant, and notice of Parties' right to appeal under these procedures.
 The notice may be delivered to the Parties electronically.
 If the notice includes a determination that the Policy was violated, the Title IX Coordinator/DHR Administrator will notify the campus student conduct administrator (where the Respondent is a student)/appropriate campus administrator (where the Respondent is an employee) of the investigation outcome and provide a copy of the final investigation report.

 The Title IX Coordinator/DHR Administrator or designee will send the Final Investigation Report to the Parties within 100 Working Days from the date that the Notice of Investigation is provided to the Parties.
 Extensions may be granted for good cause as determined by the Title IX Coordinator/DHR Administrator.
-The Parties will receive written notice from the Title IX Coordinator/DHR Administrator or designee if an extension is necessary and why.
-The notice will indicate if the extension alters the timeframes for the major stages of the Complaint process.
+The Parties will receive written notice from the Title IX report as well as additional relevant evidence received during the review of evidence.
+Any relevant evidence provided by the Parties or witnesses, or otherwise gathered by the Investigator, will be attached to the final investigation report, or made available for review by the Parties.
+Evidence offered by the Parties or any other witnesses that the Investigator concluded is not relevant will be noted but not included in the final investigation report and should be available at the time of the hearing such that it can be provided to the hearing officer if requested.